Storage Engine

 - What: Check the incoming payload against the registered schema for its

-. - Why: Ensures only well-formed data enters the system so downstream files and indexes remain consistent.
+event_type. - Why: Ensures only well-formed data enters the system so downstream files and indexes remain consistent.

 Example: